 Horizon 2020.
-National Objective: To complete the basic framework of the general cadastre of Romania; to ensure the system's transparency and accessibility.
+National Objective: To complete the basic framework of the general cadastre of Romania; and to ensure the system's transparency and accessibility.

-- To finalize the general cadastre and the real database, including the opening of property registers for 100% of the national territory; - To implement the geographical information system for the real estate and urban assets in the cities and commune seats; for the surface waters (water cadastre) including natural conditions and engineering works for water use and quality protection; and for wooded areas (forestry cadastre) by compiling an inventory and accurate records of forest cover in order to ensure the rational exploitation and continued vitality of forests and associated ecosystems; - To complete the geographical information system for the land-based transport network (cadastre of county and commune public roads, cadastre of secondary railways) and the delimitation of the areas of special ecological, historical and cultural interest; - To maintain (update and manage) the general cadastre and the specific geographical information systems by type of land use (specialized cadastres) as open systems in order to make sure that the records do not become obsolete.
+- To finalize the general cadastre and the real database, including the opening of property registers for 65% of the national territory; - To implement the geographical information system for the real estate and urban assets in the remaining 50% of the municipalities and towns, including commune seats; for the surface waters (water cadastre) including natural conditions and engineering works for water use and quality protection; for wooded areas (forestry cadastre) to compile an inventory and accurate records of forest cover in order to ensure the rational exploitation and continued vitality of forests and associated ecosystems; - To complete the geographical information system for the land-based transport network (cadastre of county and commune public roads, cadastre of secondary railways) and the delimitation of the areas of special ecological, historical and cultural interest: - To maintain (update and manage) the general cadastre and the specific geographical information systems by type of land use (specialized cadastres) as open systems in order to make sure that the records do not become obsolete.